rami3l/rami3l.github.io/content/posts/lean-termination-1.md

-In practice, you should try to benefit from the existing infrastructure by _extending_ the `decreasing_trivial` macro with an extra `macro_rules` declaration, as stated in the comments below:
+In practice, you should try to benefit from the existing infrastructure by _extending_ the `decreasing_trivial` macro with an extra `macro_rules` declaration, as stated in the doc comments below:

 {{< emgithub owner=leanprover repo=lean4 branch="a62d2fd" file="src/Init/WFTactics.lean#L17-L20" >}}